We’re going to talk about creating fitness info products (or digital products) today. But, first… a story.

 So first we have research.
 This is where you need to talk to your audience and your clients.
 What’s something that would make their life easier?

-Do they need a monthly meal plan, a macro calculator, a spreadsheet of some sort, a six week workout guide?
+When thinking about info products for your audience: do they need a monthly meal plan, a macro calculator, a spreadsheet of some sort, a six week workout guide?
 You could hop on a Zoom or a Skype call with these people.
 You could also create a quick online survey.
 You could do both of those things.
 The benefit of doing an online survey is that it’s less time on your part and it’s easy to distribute on social media into your email list.
+(I have another post for you, if you need help building an audience first!)

 You want a variety of specific and broad questions.
 Really broad like what’s your biggest fitness or health struggle?
 And then you want something really specific like how much time do you have to workout every day?
 Once you come up with your idea you want to verify that it’s really what people want because sometimes you think you know based on all the research but you just want to go back and double-check.